practicingruby/sandal.github.com/_posts/2011-08-24-do-what-you-can.markdown

 <hr>

-There are some days where feel nearly invincible.
+There are some days when I feel nearly invincible.
 On those days, nothing can distract me.
 Everything seems to fall perfectly into place and all my actions look and feel effortless.
 If I'm lucky, I get one or two days like this each month, and I enjoy every minute of them.

 On the flip side, there are days that just feel like a sucker punch to the stomach.
 On those days, everything distracts me, and I feel like I'm wearing shoes that are two sizes too small.
 Nothing works as expected, and I can barely get up the effort to watch mindless YouTube videos.
 Thankfully, these days are about as rare as my very best ones.